vidal-adrien/ChIP-Rx-Pipeline-Pub/README.md

 ## Custom tools
 Scripts used in the above guides.

-[bedFromFasta.pl:](bedFromFasta.md): Perl script.
+[bedFromFasta.pl](bedFromFasta.md): Perl script.
 Creates a `.bed` table of the full length of the sequences from a `.fasta` file.

 [bedFromGff.pl](bedFromGff.md): Perl Script.
 Creates a `.bed` table of the regions from a `.gff` file.
 With the possibility to specify which tag contains the ID, to filter by feature type and to enforce ID uniqueness.

 [mergeOverlappingRegions.sh](mergeOverlappingRegions.md): Bash script.
-Searches for overlaps of the genomic regions of the between two files and generates merged regions bed file out of selected regions.
+Uses a comination of bedtools functions to search for overlaps of the genomic regions of the between two files and generate merged regions bed file out of selected regions.

 ## Genomics resources